ScytedTV-Studios/API/reference/ScytedTV API/authorization.md

 ## 2. Token in URL Path

 You can include the token directly in the URL path.
-Ensure that the token is placed after the `/token/` segment, like this:
+Ensure that the token is placed after the `/token/` segment.

 ```html URL
 https://api.scyted.tv/token/<your_token>/<path>